-Pot marigold can cause drowsiness, this can be enhanced if taken alongside prescribed sleep or anti-anxiety medications.
+The plant can cause drowsiness, this can be enhanced if taken alongside prescribed sleep or anti-anxiety medications.
 It can also increase drowsiness when taken alongside medicines used during and post surgery.
-If you are due to undergo surgery cease taking pot marigold products at least two weeks before your scheduled appointment.
+If you are due to undergo surgery cease taking these products at least two weeks before your scheduled appointment.

-Consult your doctor before using pot marigold based products if you take any of these medications:
+Consult your doctor before using such products if you take any of these medications:

 Don’t apply products to open wounds unless a medical practitioner has told you to do so.